Hasan ibn Ali: Terms of the treaty

-Jafri thus concludes that Hasan's final conditions in carte blanche were that Mu'awiya I should act according to the Quran, sunna, and the conduct of the Rashidun caliphs, that the people should remain safe, and that the successor to Mu'awiya I should be appointed by a council.
-These conditions are echoed by Madelung, who adds that Hasan made no financial stipulations in his peace proposal and Mu'awiya I consequently made no payments to him, contrary to the "Umayyad propaganda" reflected in the account of al-Zuhri, quoted by al-Tabari.
+Jafri thus concludes that Hasan's final conditions in carte blanche were that Mu'awiya should act according to the Quran, sunna, and the conduct of the Rashidun caliphs, that the people should remain safe, and that the successor to Mu'awiya should be appointed by a council.
+These conditions are echoed by Madelung, who adds that Hasan made no financial stipulations in his peace proposal and Mu'awiya consequently made no payments to him, contrary to the "Umayyad propaganda" reflected in the account of al-Zuhri, quoted by al-Tabari.
 Since Ali and his house rejected the conduct of Abu Bakr and Umar in the shura after Umar in 23/644, Jafri believes that the clause about following the Rashidun caliphs was inserted by later Sunni authors.
-That Mu'awiya I agreed to an amnesty for the supporters of Ali indicates that the revenge for Uthman was a pretext for him to seize the caliphate, according to Jafri.
+That Mu'awiya agreed to an amnesty for the supporters of Ali indicates that the revenge for Uthman was a pretext for him to seize the caliphate, according to Jafri.

 Abdication

-In the surrender ceremony, Mu'awiya I demanded Hasan to publicly apologise.
-Hasan rose and reminded the people that he and Husayn were Muhammad's only grandsons and the right to the caliphate was his and not Mu'awiya I's, but he had surrendered it to avoid bloodshed.
-Mu'awiya I then spoke and recanted his earlier promises to Hasan and others, saying that those promises were made to shorten the war.
-As reported by the Mu'tasilite Ibn Abi'l-Hadid and Abu al-Faraj al-Isfahani, Mu'awiya I added that he had not fought the Iraqis so that they would practice Islam, which they were already doing, but to be their master (amir).
-Al-Baladhuri writes that Mu'awiya I then gave the Kufans three days to pledge allegiance or be killed.
+In the surrender ceremony, Mu'awiya demanded that Hasan publicly apologise.
+Hasan rose and reminded the people that he and Husayn were Muhammad's only grandsons, that the right to the caliphate was his and not Mu'awiya's, but that he had surrendered it to avoid bloodshed.
+Mu'awiya then spoke and recanted his earlier promises to Hasan and others, saying that those promises were made to shorten the war.
+As reported by the Mu'tasilite Ibn Abi'l-Hadid and Abu al-Faraj al-Isfahani, Mu'awiya added that he had not fought the Iraqis so that they would practice Islam, which they were already doing, but to be their master (amir).
+Al-Baladhuri writes that Mu'awiya then gave the Kufans three days to pledge allegiance or be killed.
 After this, the people rushed to vow allegiance to Mu'awiya I. Hasan left Kufa for Medina but soon received a request from Mu'awiya to subdue a Kharijite revolt near Kufa.
-He wrote back to Mu'awiya I that he had given up his claim to the caliphate for the sake of peace and compromise, not to fight on his side.
+He wrote back to Mu'awiya that he had given up his claim to the caliphate for the sake of peace and compromise, not to fight on his side.